dhrumilp15/haystackfs/README.md

 Files you upload are *immediately* indexed so that you can search for files as soon as you send them.

+Use the last working version [here](https://discord.com/api/oauth2/authorize?client_id=837345172105723985&permissions=2147593280&scope=bot%20applications.commands).

+The testing version of this bot was recently up but I took it down to make sure it performed as expected.

 ## Commands

 I really like Discord's Slash Commands, so the bot supports older commands (Ex. `!all`) and slash commands (Ex. `/all`)